-What do you look for when you’re on the hunt for new gadgets?
-Does it need to have the latest smart home features and connect to Alexa, Siri or Google Assistant?
-How about something that is genuinely useful and will improve your life, or just look good on the mantelpiece?
+On the hunt for new gadgets?
+Does it need to have the latest tech baked in, or are you happy with something a little more retro?
+How about something genuinely useful, or a gizmo that just look good on the mantelpiece?

-Whatever it is that you’re searching for, we’ve probably been itching to get our hands on it too, which is why we try some of the best new tech around and give it a once over.
+Yes, just like you we like cool stuff too, and we’ve probably been itching to get our hands on it as well, which is why we try some of the best new tech around and give it a once over.
 That way you can see if it gets our seal of approval.

 Simba Hybrid Pillow